 What is interactive content?

-Thus, interactive contents are content that requires active engagement from your audience.
+Thus, interactive content requires active engagement from your audience.

-It is predominantly used by marketers to generate more conversions and get more traffic than other content.
+Marketers predominantly use it to generate more conversions and traffic than other content.

 Benefits of interactive content

-Here are some of the key benefits you will get when you use interactive content:
+Here are some of the key benefits you will get with interactive content creation: